ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-connect-quic.md

 Connection ID to the target.

-Each request MUST contain a Datagram-Flow-Id header and an authority psuedo-header identifying the target.
+Each request MUST contain a Datagram-Flow-Id header and an authority pseudo-header identifying the target.
 All requests for the same QUIC Connection between a client and a target SHOULD contain the same Datagram-Flow-Id and authority.
 Any mismatch in these would cause the proxy to treat the requests as different proxied connections, which would appear like a migration or NAT